Same-sex marriage in North Carolina: Religious exemption for magistrates

-When the decision in General Synod took effect, state officials announced that judges were required to preside at marriage ceremonies for same-sex couples just as they would at those for different-sex couples and that a judge could not claim an exemption on religious grounds.
+When the decision in General Synod took effect, state officials announced that judges were required to preside at marriage ceremonies for same-sex couples just as they would at those of different-sex couples and that a judge could not claim an exemption on religious grounds.
 By early November, six judges had resigned citing religious objections.
-A group of Republican legislators led by Senate President Philip Berger announced plans to sponsor legislation creating a religious exemption for state magistrates who object to participating at same-sex weddings on religious grounds.
+A group of Republican legislators led by Senate President Phil Berger announced plans to sponsor legislation creating a religious exemption for state magistrates who object to participating at same-sex weddings on religious grounds.
 Such legislation passed the General Assembly in May 2015, though was vetoed by Governor McCrory.
 On June 3, 2015, the Senate successfully overrode McCrory's veto by a vote of 32–16, reaching the three-fifths majority needed for overriding a veto in the Senate.
 An override vote was held in the House of Representatives on June 11, 2015, achieving the three-fifths majority required by a margin of 69–41.
-As a result, the measure became law in North Carolina, which is just the second state after Utah to allow for this sort of religious exemption for state magistrates.
+As a result, the measure became law in North Carolina, which was just the second state after Utah to allow for this sort of religious exemption for state magistrates.

-A lawsuit arguing that the exemption was unconstitutional was filed in federal court on 9 December 2015.
+A lawsuit arguing that the exemption was unconstitutional was filed in federal court on December 9, 2015.
 On June 28, 2017, a three-judge panel of the Fourth Circuit, composed of J. Harvie Wilkinson III, Barbara Milano Keenan and Stephanie Thacker, dismissed the lawsuit because the couples who brought the suit lacked standing as none of them had been turned down by a state magistrate.
 At the time the lawsuit was filed, roughly 5 percent of magistrates were refusing to marry same-sex couples for religious reasons.
 This included every magistrate in McDowell County.